Wild animals

 Eurasian wolf (Canis lupus lupus)

 Eurasian wolf (Canis lupus lupus), also known as the European wolf, is the nominate subspecies of the gray wolf, and is the most widespread subspecies.
 The Eurasian wolf is found in Europe and Asia.
-It is the most widespread subspecies of gray wolf, and inhabits a wide range of habitats, from forests and mountains to tundra and deserts.
+It is the most widespread subspecies of gray wolf and inhabits a wide range of habitats, from forests and mountains to tundra and deserts.

 The Eurasian wolf is a large canid with a typical head-and-body length of 105–160 cm (41–63 in) and a tail length of 40–50 cm (16–20 in).
 They weigh between 23 and 80 kg (51 and 176 lb), with males being generally larger than females.

 Eurasian wolves have a thick coat of fur that is typically gray in color, but can also be black, brown, or white.
 Their coat helps to protect them from the cold weather in their northern habitats.
+This adaptability in fur color is a testament to their ability to survive in diverse environments.

 Eurasian wolves are also social animals that live in packs led by a dominant alpha male and female.
 Eurasian wolves are known for their long-distance howls, which they use to communicate with each other and to mark their territory.
 Their howls can be heard up to 10 kilometers (6 miles) away.
+These howls serve as a means of locating pack members and deterring intruders.

-The Eurasian wolf is currently listed as Least Concern on the IUCN Red List of Threatened Species.
+Eurasian wolves are carnivores, and their diet consists mainly of large ungulates, such as deer, elk, and moose.
+They also eat smaller animals, such as rodents and rabbits.
+The conservation status of the Eurasian wolf is currently Least Concern on the IUCN Red List of Threatened Species.
 However, some populations of Eurasian wolves are threatened by habitat loss, poaching, and persecution by humans.
+Efforts to preserve their natural habitats and promote coexistence with local communities are crucial for their long-term survival.

 What Are the Different Types of Wolves? - Eurasian wolf (Canis lupus lupus)